 2. Rise Above It All.

-The eagle has always been a great inspiration to me, in the way that it rises up and effortlessly soars on the thermals, high above the cares and worries of the world below.
+The eagle has always been a great inspiration to me, as an example of power and grandeur, in the way that it rises up and effortlessly soars on the thermals, high above the cares and worries of the world below.
 From high in the sky the eagle gets a much better perspective of life, seeing the big picture and not just looking at the local scene.

 Australian Reed-Warbler calling